-To understand post-war history; to be better informed about the decades of changes that followed the end of the WWII.
-The course helps prepare students to develop the historical knowledge and the skills necessary to interpret the past with clarity.
-The student will understand and will be able to use the methods of historical enquiry.
+provides an explanation of what happened and why.
+The course helps prepare students to develop the historical knowledge and the skills necessary to interpret the past.
+The student will be able to use the methods of historical enquiry.
 The student will be able to analyse past events, and attempt to objectively determine the patterns of cause and effect.